iratus7/Shoe-For-Blind/README.md

 # Shoe-For-Blind
 A project for a shoe that recognizes obstacles.
-Chech about for a demo video.
+There are also 2 .stl files for 3d printing the case of the prototype.
+Check about for a demo video.